 - What is the Braille System?

 First students are introduced to the concept of light and then to the laws of reflection.
-This chapter introduces the students to like incident rays, the angle of incidence and reflection, lateral inversion, diffused (irregular)and regular reflection.
+This chapter introduces to students, the incident rays, the angle of incidence and reflection, lateral inversion, diffused (irregular)and regular reflection.

 Frequently Asked Questions on Chapter 16 Light